 A new pack of crayons is a low cost option for your Christmas Eve box.
 Alternatively you can splash out a little more on this assortment of shaped crayons from pickle.co.uk.

-Warm their cockles with a delicious cup of hot chocolate topped with marshmellows (and whipped cream, if you’re feeling really indulgent).
-You could present it as ‘Snowman Soup” like these bags made by Etsy seller Little Miss Sparkle.
+Warm their cockles with a delicious cup of hot chocolate topped with marshmallows (and whipped cream, if you’re feeling really indulgent).
+You could present it as ‘Snowman Soup” like these bags made by Etsy seller MakeItSweetUK.

 Help then unwind by including some relaxing bath products in their Christmas Eve box.
-One fun option is this Reindeer and Robin play soap by Lush.
+One fun option is this Reusable Bubble Bar by Lush.

 Cosy Socks / Slippers